litecoin-project/litecoin/README.md

 PenguinCoin makes digital transactions fun, social, and accessible to everyone - bringing a playful twist to cryptocurrency!

-Visit our website at [https://penguincoin.org](https://penguincoin.org) for more information.
+For more information, see documentation.

 ## Key Features